sealx017/PredLMM/README.md

 ## Code Usage

 In a general scenario, one should compute the GRM files first with the PLINK Binary files using GCTA software.
 Then, follow the jupyter notebook: PredLMM_notebook for estimating heribaility and variance of a phenotype adjusting the availble covariates.

+In PredLMM_notebook, we estimate the heritability and variance of the phenotype twice:

+* by fitting a LMM with a random subsample (of size subsample_size) and
+* by fitting the actual PredLMM algorithm treating the selected random subsample as the set of knots.

+In our example, we considered the subsample_size to be 500.
+One can change that depending upon the total number of individuals.